vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 ### Documentation

 [Axelar's smart contracts](https://github.com/axelarnetwork/axelar-cgp-solidity) are generally easy to find, but it can be challenging to locate all deployed contracts through the Gitbook Documentation.
-For example, to find the authentication module, we had to go through the AxelarGatewayProxyMultisig contract.
+For example, to find the authentication module, we had to go through the AxelarGatewayProxy contract.
 It would be more transparent if all contracts were listed in the Gitbook documentation.
-Axelar has the [contract deployments available on Github ](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/3e7d6751a3016e4694b1ce643f11530442731e09/info/mainnet.json).
+Axelar has the [contract deployments available on Github](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/3e7d6751a3016e4694b1ce643f11530442731e09/info/mainnet.json).
 Overall, the code documentation is comprehensive and includes a whitepaper, a flow chart within the whitepaper that documents the software architecture, and well-documented source code available on GitHub.
 Additionally, it is possible to trace the documented software to its implementation in the protocol's source code and development history (e.g. versioning, commits).

-### Broader Techical Risk of Arbitary Messaging Bridges (AMBs)

-Axelar may experience [liveness issues if validators opt to support only certain chains](https://blog.li.fi/navigating-arbitrary-messaging-bridges-a-comparison-framework-8720f302e2aa).
-For a new chain to be incorporated, it must receive support from 60% of the validators, based on their quadratic voting power, to run a node for that particular chain.
-Despite the fact that validators have the option to maintain a specific EVM chain, the majority vote threshold remains at 60% of the quadratic voting power of the total validator set.
-Therefore, if an EVM chain fails to attract enough supporting validators, it may affect liveness, but not security.
-Furthermore, on-chain governance can increase these thresholds.

-#### A Note on Relayer Services
-Axelar runs relayer services which observe all connected chains, and these relayers will pick up the event and submit it to the Axelar network for processing.
-These relayer services are a free, operational convenience Axelar provides, and can be run by anyone who wishes to create and use their own relayer service instead.

-The distribution of currently existing alternatives is unclear in Axelar and may represent a point of centralisation risk.
-An outage of the Axelar relayer service could result in a network-wide outage.

 ## LlamaRisk Gauge Criteria

-1. **Is it possible for a single entity to rug its users?** No, the most significant point of centralisation seems to be the 4-of-8 multisig base contract allowing for upgradability of the smart contracts.
+1. **Is it possible for a single entity to rug its users?**

+No. Although there is a significant point of centralisation from the 4-of-8 multi-sig allowing for upgradability of the smart contracts.

-4. **If the team vanishes, can the project continue?** The code is well documented and open source.
-Yet, a fork will be required to maintain smart contract upgradability.
-In additio,n funds seem to be held with the company and no treasury was idenified.
+2. **If the team vanishes, can the project continue?**

+Somewhat.
+The code is well documented and open source.
+Validators on the network can autonomously achieve consensus without team involvement.
+Relayers are a permissionless service.
+However, a fork will be required to maintain smart contract upgradability.
+In addition, funds seem to be held with the company and no community-owned treasury was identified.

-6. **Does the project viability depend on additional incentives?**  No additional incentives are required for the project to function apart from the programtically encoded inflation distributed to validators as part of the proof-of-stake consensus mechanism.
+3. **Does the project viability depend on additional incentives?**

+No. Additional incentives are not required for the project to function apart from the programtically encoded inflation distributed to validators as part of the proof-of-stake consensus mechanism.

-8. **If demand falls to 0 tomorrow, can the users be made whole?** Yes, axlUSDC is always backed 1:1 with USDC so users should be able to redeem bridged assets to the source chain in any market condition.
+4. **If demand falls to 0 tomorrow, can the users be made whole?**

+Yes. axlUSDC is always backed 1:1 with USDC so users should be able to redeem bridged assets to the source chain in any market condition.

-10. **Do audits reveal any concerning signs?** The most concering sign is the upgradability of smart contracts through AxelarGatewayProxyMultisig.sol, which is controlled by a 4-of-8 multisig.
+5. **Do audits reveal any concerning signs?**

+The most concering sign is the upgradability of smart contracts through AxelarGatewayProxy.sol, which is controlled by a 4-of-8 multisig.

 ### LlamaRisk Recommendation

 All signs point to Axelar being a protocol that takes security seriously and has taken reasonable measures to ensure safety of user funds.
+Nevertheless, users should remain aware that bridge protocols have historically been very lucrative targets for hackers, and bridge hacks make up [4 of the 5 top exploits](https://rekt.news/leaderboard/) in the RektHQ leaderboard.

 Moving forward, we would like to see more robust access control of the smart contracts by replacing the 4-of-8 multisig with a DAO governed by tokenholders.
-Overall, the risk team approves of adding CRV incentives to axlUSDC <> USDC and axlUSDC <> FraxBP Pools on the requested chains.
+Overall, LlamaRisk supports the continuation of CRV incentives to axlUSDC/USDC and axlUSDC/FraxBP pools on the requested chains.